 Scott P. Willoughby is the vice president and program manager for the James Webb Space Telescope (JWST) program at Northrop Grumman.
 The program is currently on contract for the design, development and delivery of the Observatory to NASA’s Goddard Space Flight Center.

-Most recently, Scott served as the P858 Program Manager in Advanced Concepts, Technology and Emerging Systems Division.
+Most recently, Willoughby served as the P858 Program Manager in Advanced Concepts, Technology and Emerging Systems Division.
 His primary responsibilities were to drive process improvements and delivery of this critical and strategic program.
 He oversaw program management including financial management, capital, human resources, customer and subcontractor interfaces and all levels of contract management.

-Prior to that, Scott was the Program Manager for the Advanced Extremely High Frequency (AEHF) Program, where he led the team on early deliveries to Lockheed Martin for two AEHF payloads (Flight 1 and Flight 2) and positioned the program for a subsequent early delivery of Flight 3.
+Prior to that, Willoughby was the Program Manager for the Advanced Extremely High Frequency (AEHF) Program, where he led the team on early deliveries to Lockheed Martin for two AEHF payloads (Flight 1 and Flight 2) and positioned the program for a subsequent early delivery of Flight 3.
 In July 2009, AEHF was recognized by the Aerospace Systems President's Award for Customer Satisfaction related to these three early deliveries.

 Additionally, Willoughby was responsible for the Milstar program which included payload support for a constellation of five operational satellites.
 He also served as the Advanced EHF Deputy Program Manager for Flight 1 Payload production and delivery.
 Willoughby had overall responsibility and complete authority for day-to-day technical and schedule activities associated with completing the Flight 1 AEHF Payload hardware and software manufacturing, production, testing, integration and delivery.
 He interfaced extensively with the in-house core process owners and external customers in this role.